School of health and Public services

 (Admission criteria are subject to change.)

-The deadline to submit an application to the College AND meet with an Admissions Counselor in Student Services to activate the application for the Fall 2014 Nursing Program is December 18, 2013.
+The deadline to submit an application to the College AND meet with an Admissions staff member in Student Services to activate the application for the Fall 2014 Nursing Program is December 18, 2013.
 No applications will be accepted or processed by the Student Services staff after 5:00 p.m. on December 18, 2013.
 No exceptions.
 (We are no longer accepting applications for the Fall 2013 nursing program.)

 For general information related to the profession of nursing, refer to the Bureau of Labor Statistics provided by the U.S. Bureau of Labor at http://www.bls.gov/oco/ocos083.htm.